Council & Administration

 To qualify as a candidate, you must:

 To run as a candidate for the office of Mayor or Councillor, an individual must be nominated by at least two (2) people who are qualified electors of the District of Oak Bay.
 These individuals may be resident electors or non-resident property electors.
-Watch this page for updates and information for candidates in the weeks ahead.

 Questions?

+Questions about running as a candidate in the upcoming election?
 Contact the Chief or Deputy Chief Election Officer

 Steps to Success:

-• explore the Elections BC website to find out “Who Does What in Local Elections” and review detailed information on new campaign financing and advertising rules.
 Please note – Elections BC administers campaign financing, disclosure, and election advertising rules under the Local Elections Campaign Financing Act

-• visit the “Thinking of Running for Local Office?” page on the BC Ministry of Municipal Affairs website to explore helpful videos, guidance and resource documents on local government, local decision making and roles & responsibilities of local elected officials
+Visit the “Thinking of Running for Local Office?” page on the BC Ministry of Municipal Affairs website to explore helpful videos, guidance and resource documents on local government, local decision making and roles & responsibilities of local elected officials

-• review key guiding municipal plans and documents on the District of Oak Bay website, under Plans and Reports
+Review key guiding municipal plans and documents on the District of Oak Bay website, under Plans and Reports

-• Oak Bay is committed to providing a work environment in which all individuals are treated with mutual dignity and respect.
-View our Respectful Workplace Policy on the Bylaws and Policies page of the municipal website
+Oak Bay is committed to providing a work environment in which all individuals are treated with mutual dignity and respect.
+View our Respectful Workplace Policy on the Bylaws and Policies page of the municipal website.